jadecobra/python_tdd_exercises/source/data_structures/none.rst

     # False is NOT None
     # None is None

-  Still a repetition of what I learned in :ref:`AssertionError`
+  Still a repetition of what I learned in :ref:`AssertionError<what causes AssertionError?>`

 * I add another failing :ref:`assertion<what is an assertion?>` for the other :ref:`boolean<what are booleans?>`